TheMathWizard/Face-Makeup-by-Example/README.md

 7. manual_select.py - manual adjustment of facial feature points
 8. overlay_blur.py - final step to reduce sharp edges of output

-The images can used for testing.
+The images can be used for testing.
 The report contains some intermediary results.